Dr. Codi's Corner

 Dr. Codi Peterson, PharmD, MS is a clinical pharmacist and cannabis science educator with experience spanning patient care, academic instruction, and evidence-based cannabis education.
 His work focuses on improving how cannabis is understood and integrated into healthcare by translating complex science, real-world clinical patterns, and evolving policy into clear, accessible insight for patients, clinicians, and the public.

-In addition to his clinical and academic roles, Dr. Peterson serves in leadership and advisory capacities within patient- and pharmacist-focused advocacy organizations, including as a board member of Americans for Safe Access and the Pharmacists Cannabis Coalition of California.
-Through this work, he contributes to efforts aimed at advancing patient access, evidence-based regulation, and the role of pharmacists in cannabis-related care.
+In addition to his clinical and academic roles, Dr. Peterson serves in leadership and advisory capacities within patient- and pharmacist-focused advocacy organizations — contributing to efforts aimed at advancing patient access, evidence-based regulation, and the role of pharmacists in cannabis-related care.

 Areas of focus